kathleenkhwong/mado-editor/README.md

 last updated: July 23, 2017
 ```

-`mado` is MATLAB Automatic Differentiation built on Octave Parser.

-`mado editor` is the free web interface for `mado` AD compiler, built with [ace editor](https://ace.c9.io/).
+`mado editor` ([mado-editor.net](http://mado-editor.net)) is the web interface for `mado` AD compiler.

 This repository only contains the source code of `mado editor`.
 The source code of `mado` is to be released in the future as a separate repository after main features are stable enough.
 Since `mado` and `mado editor` are maintained by the same group, you can report bugs and suggest features for both `mado` and `mado editor` by opening issues in [mado-editor repository](https://github.com/vanchi7/mado-editor).

 Or you can email Wanqi Li (万奇) via wanqi@outlook.com for direct contact.

-This user manual assumes a basic understanding of automatic differentiation, at the level covered by the first three chapters of the following book.
+This user manual assumes a basic understanding of automatic differentiation.
+Introduction to automatic differentiation can be found in following books.

+> Coleman, T. F., & Xu, W. (2016).
+Automatic Differentiation in MATLAB using ADMAT with Applications.
+Society for industrial and applied mathematics.

 > Griewank, A., & Walther, A. (2008).
 Evaluating derivatives: principles and techniques of algorithmic differentiation.
 Society for Industrial and Applied Mathematics.